 Pupils with an education, health and care (EHC) plan or with a statement of SEN had the highest fixed-period exclusion rate and were almost seven times more likely to receive a fixed-period exclusion than pupils without SEN.

 To me these figures are shocking and devastating.
 It therefore came as no surprise to me to read the following statement from the HM Chief Inspector of Prisons report for 2014-2015:

 “Eighty five per cent of boys in this report explained that they had been excluded from school before they came into detention”

 85%!
 It saddens me to think of how many of these children and young people had behavioural problems stemming from undiagnosed speech and language needs.
 How many were excluded for having SEN needs which were not properly managed and/or understood?
 It leads me to believe that as a society we are failing these children.
-The rest of this blog will provide strategies on how to support language development in pupils with behavioural problems.
 We may not be able to solve the nationwide problem, but if we can recognise the true needs of a few pupils hopefully we can initiate the ripple effect.